Match aspect ratios with Force Proportions

 Select Proportion

-Xencelabs calls it Screen Ratio
+Xencelabs calls it Screen Ratio.

 Open the Xencelabs driver app